OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 Transparent Proxies
 ================================================================================

-Transparent Proxies allow for connecting to management services like OneGate by utilizing the existing Datacenter backbone networking implicitly.
-The OneGate service lives normally on the leader Front-end machine, this makes it notoriously difficult for Virtual Machines running in isolated Virtual Networks to contact it.
-It's ultimately required from OpenNebula users to design Virtual Networking in advance in such a way that OneGate can be reached securely, Transparent Proxies have been designed to remove that requirement.
+Transparent Proxies make it possible to connect to management services, such as OneGate, by implicitly using the existing data center backbone networking.
+The OneGate service usually runs on the leader Front-end machine, which makes it difficult for Virtual Machines running in isolated virtual networks to contact it.
+This situation forces OpenNebula users to design virtual networking in advance, to ensure that VMs can securely reach OneGate.
+Transparent Proxies have been designed to remove that requirement.

 About the Design
 ================================================================================

 |tproxy_diagram|

 Virtual networking in OpenNebula is bridge-based.
-Each Hypervisor host that's running Virtual Machines inside a specific Virtual Network pre-creates such a bridge before deploying those machines.
-Transparent Proxies extend that design by introducing a pair of VETH devices, where one of "ends" is inserted into the bridge and the other one is boxed inside the dedicated network namespace.
-That allows for deployment of proxy processes that can be reached by Virtual Machine guests via TCP/IP securely, i.e. without compromising internal networking of Hypervisor hosts.
-Proxy processes themselves form a "mesh" of daemons interconnected with UNIX sockets, it allows for complete isolation of the two involved TCP/IP stacks, we call that environment the "String-Phone Proxy".
-The final part of the solution requires from Virtual Machine guests to contact services over proxy via ``169.254.16.9`` link-local address on specific ports, instead of their real endpoints.
+Each Hypervisor that runs Virtual Machines in a specific Virtual Network pre-creates such a bridge before deploying the VMs.
+Transparent Proxies extend that design by introducing a pair of VETH devices, where one of two "ends" is inserted into the bridge and the other is boxed inside the dedicated network namespace.
+This makes it possible to deploy proxy processes that can be reached by Virtual Machine guests via TCP/IP securely, i.e. without compromising the internal networking of Hypervisor hosts.
+Proxy processes themselves form a "mesh" of daemons interconnected with UNIX sockets, which allows for complete isolation of the two involved TCP/IP stacks; we call this environment the "String-Phone Proxy."
+The final part of the solution requires that Virtual Machine guests contact services over proxy via the ``169.254.16.9`` link-local address on specific ports, instead of their real endpoints.

 Hypervisor Configuration
 ================================================================================

-Transparent Proxies are configured from the ``~oneadmin/remotes/etc/vnm/OpenNebulaNetwork.conf`` file on the Front-end machines with the following syntax:
+Transparent Proxies read their config from the ``~oneadmin/remotes/etc/vnm/OpenNebulaNetwork.conf`` file on the Front-end machines.
+The file uses the following syntax:

 .. code::